John Vernon: Early roles

 Vernon made his screen debut in 1956 as the voice of Big Brother in Michael Anderson's film version of George Orwell's 1984 starring Edmond O'Brien.
-He returned to Canada afterwards and gained film experience appearing on the TV series The Adventures of Tugboat Annie and The Last of the Mohicans.
+He returned to Canada afterwards, and gained experience by appearing on the TV series The Adventures of Tugboat Annie and The Last of the Mohicans.
+He also performed on stage with Crest Theatre in Toronto in the 1959-60 season, appearing in The Matchmaker, Under Milk Wood, Mrs. Gibbon's Boys, Macbeth, You Can't Take It With You, The Schoolmistress and Heartbreak House.

 He debuted on Broadway in 1964 as DeSoto opposite Christopher Plummer and David Carradine in The Royal Hunt of the Sun.
-During the Golden Age of CBC Drama in the 1960s, he co-starred in Edna O'Brien's A Cheap Bunch of Nice Flowers, opposite Colleen Dewhurst, and in Uncle Vanya, opposite William Hutt and Rita Gam.
-He appeared in the CBC series Wojeck in the late 1960s, playing a crime-fighting medical examiner.
-However, he decided to go to the United States to further his acting career.
+During the Golden Age of CBC Drama in the 1960s, he co-starred in Edna O'Brien's A Cheap Bunch of Nice Flowers, opposite Colleen Dewhurst; and in Uncle Vanya, opposite William Hutt and Rita Gam.

+Starting in 1966, Vernon played the crime-fighting medical examiner Wojeck in the CBC TV series of the same name.
+Wojeck was an instant critical success, and also quickly became the most popular Canadian-produced dramatic series aired at the time.
+However, due to budget constraints, it ran sporadically, and the CBC could not promise that Wojeck would continue for more than a few episodes at a time.
+As well, the pay rate for the cast was far less than an American series could offer.
+With TV work proving precarious, and the Canadian film industry essentially nonexistent at the time, by the end of 1967, Vernon decided to go to the United States to further his acting career.

 In 1967, he appeared opposite Lee Marvin in Point Blank.